 Led Zeppelin’s Welsh, English, And Norse Influences

-It would also be wise not to neglect the literary influences of Robert Plant, who made use of a multitude of allegations towards J.R.R.
-Tolkien’s ‘The Hobbit’ and ‘The Lord of the Rings’ trilogy upon writing the lyrics for some of the songs on Led Zeppelin IV, such as, most notably, ‘The Battle of Evermore’, which bears a lot of references to the Anglo-Saxon lore and, more broadly, to the Germanic mythology as well.
-Therefore, it is no secret that Robert Plant is a tremendous long life fan of Tolkien’s literary works.
-What can be more eloquent in this regard than the following line from ‘Ramble On’:
+It would also be wise not to neglect the literary influences of Robert Plant, who made use of a multitude of allegations pinpointing towards J.R.R.
+Tolkien’s ‘The Hobbit’ and ‘The Lord of the Rings’ trilogy upon writing the lyrics for some of the songs on Led Zeppelin IV (1971), such as, most notably, ‘The Battle of Evermore’, which bears a lot of references to the Anglo-Saxon lore and, more broadly, to the Germanic mythology as well.
+Therefore, it is definitely not bewildering that Robert Plant has been a tremendous long time fan of Tolkien’s literary universe.
+What can be more eloquent in this particular regard than the following line from ‘Ramble On’:

-In 1970, it was Plant’s decision that influenced Page to spend some time in that 18th century Welsh cottage in order to boast their inspiration and take a short break from the popularity thrown upon them given their previously successful ‘Led Zeppelin II’.
+In 1970, it was Plant’s decision that influenced Page to spend some time in that 18th century Welsh cottage in order to boast their inspiration and take a short break from the worldwide popularity that had just been thrusted upon them given their previously successful ‘Led Zeppelin II’ (1969).

-Moving a little bit further away from the Anglo-Celtic historical space, when it comes to serval titles as ‘No Quarter’ or ‘Immigrant Song’, credit must equally be given to the Norse mythology and its place of origin, namely Scandinavia.
-This can be proven by the following opening stanzas:
+Moving a little bit further away from the Anglo-Celtic historical space, when it comes to serval titles such as ‘No Quarter’ or ‘Immigrant Song’, credit must equally be given to the Norse mythology and its place of origin, namely Scandinavia.
+This can be proven by the following opening stanzas in both aforementioned pieces:

 ‘Close the door, put out the light